camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 this functionality in a generic way.
 #footnote[See @TrivialRelocatability and @TrivialRelocatabilityAlt for a survey of such libraries.]

-After much debate, a form of this functionality landed in the working draft@CppStandardDraft with "Trivial Relocatability For C++ 26"@TrivialRelocatability#footnote[See @TrivialRelocatabilityAlt for a notable design alternative that was considered, but ultimately rejected.].
+After much debate, the committee added a form of this functionality to the working draft@CppStandardDraft with "Trivial Relocatability For C++ 26"@TrivialRelocatability#footnote[See @TrivialRelocatabilityAlt for a notable design alternative that was considered, but ultimately rejected.].
 An important trade-off in this design is that qualifying types may be "trivially" relocated